May 17, 2021

 RED LIGHT (1949)

 George Raft is the successful owner of a large trucking firm.
 His bookkeeper, Raymond Burr, is sent packing on embezzlement accusations.
 The scene shifts to Burr and his fellow inmates watching a newsreel which includes highlights of Raft welcoming his young brother home from the war.
 Raft would seem to be more mayor than businessman to rate a newsreel feature.
 As the film's “reel of revenge” turns in Burr's mind, the projectionist, Henry (Harry) Morgan, is in the same frame of mind.
 The clipped, monotone dialogue between them is an unintended humorous exchange of two vengeful guys.
 Morgan was adept at playing disturbed, simple-minded individuals.
 Again, he is downright scary, here.
 Also typical of his early film career, Burr is cold-blooded.
 Embezzlement was nothing.
 Expect another hanging lamp over his shoulder in otherwise darkness.
 With nearly four years behind him, Morgan is due for prison release—on good behavior—and follows through with Burr's request.
 Kill a minister of the Gospel.
-Raft's said brother.
+Raft's brother.

 This is a good example of a forgotten film noir in the waning months of a challenging decade.
 It is a solid endeavor with a flashback or two, unexpected twists at the end, and more than its share of assumptions.
 The cast is a no-fault affair of respected actors with a familiar Raft in a fedora pursuing personal justice.
 The film is based on the story by actor, Don "Red Ryder" Barry, "This Guy Gideon," with an underlying Biblical lesson about vengeance and who will ultimately administer it.
 The misleading change of title is understandable as few would buy a ticket if Raft was a Gideon Bible salesman.
 But not much thought seemed to go into it.
-The film is not about traffic violators in San Francisco, though the opening credits over a dark background is revealed to be the tunnel approaching the Golden Gate bridge.
+The film is not about traffic violators in San Francisco, though the opening credits over a dark background are revealed to be the tunnel approaching the Golden Gate Bridge.
 I sort of get it.
 Red means stop.
-The eighty-three-minutes is competently directed and produced by Roy Del Ruth and distributed by United Artists.
+The eighty-three Minutes is competently directed and produced by Roy Del Ruth and distributed by United Artists.
 It possesses the quintessential harsh shadows and engaging camera angles of cinematographer Bert Glennon.
 Still, the film would lack a great deal of depth without the rolling thunder score by Dimitri Tiomkin.
 His pounding rhythm elevates the film several notches.
 His repeated motifs—some from an earlier composition—are appropriately applied with a subtle recurring adaption of Schubert's “Ave Maria.”

 The final cryptic words to Raft from his brother, Arthur Franz, mention a Bible.
 Raft's assumed lead is to search the scriptures for a clue to the murderer's name.
 Rifling through the pages is a time-consuming waste of time for him.
 He prefers pounding the pavement in search of the Gideon Bible stolen from a particular hotel room.
 Burr, now also out from behind bars, wants bygones-be-bygones and seeks work with his previous employer.
 While there he overhears Raft's recounting his brother's last moments to his trusted employee, Gene Lockhart.
 Burr assumes he needs that book first.
 The middle of the film has Raft seeking his own revenge, interacting with an assortment of characters who had stayed in that particular room.
 The most fortuitous is Virginia Mayo, who agrees to help in his search though she soon tires of his lack of forthrightness.
 It is a pretty strong role for her and appropriately not ostentatious.